 Pupil Premium Strategy

-This strategy is reviewed annually in September.
-The next review is due in September 2020
+This strategy is reviewed annually in the Autumn term.
+The next review is due in November 2024

 The Pupil Premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.

 “It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.”

 Pupil Premium Spending

 Our pupil premium money has been used to provide a range of additional support for our children, and these interventions, along with quality first teaching, have had a positive impact on children’s attainment, progress, confidence and self-esteem.